dangeles/dangeles.github.io/_pages/about.md

 ---
 layout: default
 title: "David Angeles-Albores"
+subtitle: A computational biologist musing about genetics and evolution using AI
+featured_image: /assets/img/sections/broofoac.jpg
 permalink: /about/
 ---

+# A bit about me

 Hi!
 I'm a computational biologist and AI/ML consultant with a passion for translating complex biological data into actionable insights.
 With a unique blend of expertise in both wet-lab methodologies and quantitative analysis, I specialize in bridging the gap between experimental biology and computational modeling.

 ### Professional Background

-I hold a Ph.D. in Biochemistry and Molecular Biophysics from **Caltech** (2013-2018), following a B.Sc. in Molecular and Cellular Biology from **Cornell University** (2009-2013).
-My postdoctoral research at **MIT** in 2019 resulted in several peer-reviewed publications in a short span.
+I hold a Ph.D. in Biochemistry and Molecular Biophysics from **Caltech**, following a B.A. in Molecular and Cellular Biology from **Cornell University**.
+I was also a postdoctoral fellow at **MIT** in the department of bioengineering, where I published several peer-reviewed articles.

 Throughout my career, I've held pivotal roles at: